Skip to main content

 • Location: Place the cage in a relatively quiet area, away from direct sunlight, drafts, and other pets.

 • Odor: Male mice have a stronger odor than females.
-More frequent bedding changes may be necessary for males.
+More frequent spot-cleaning and a good quality, deep bedding can help manage the scent.

 Important: This is not a substitute for veterinary care.